The Butcher's Block, Long Branch, NJ:

 The wait staff is friendly. welcoming, and attentive.
 Hands-on owner Tom D'Ambrisi can be seen roaming the complex with a passion to ensure the diners are having a positive, memorable dining experience.

-The Butcher's Bock is open 5 days/week: For Lunch & Dinner Tuesday - Saturday
+The Butcher's Bock is open 5 days/week: for lunch Tuesday - Saturday, & six days for dinner Tuesday - Sunday.

 Reservations are a must, expect availability to be a week, sometimes up to a month, during peak times.